 \subsection{Hilbert Transform of POD Modes}

-Although the \ac{POD} modes do not contain temporal information, the streamwise Hilbert transform can be performed directly on each of the modes.
-Thus, the analytic signal of the \ac{POD} mode $\psi_k(\bs{x})$ can be defined as
+Although \ac{POD} modes do not inherently contain temporal information, the streamwise Hilbert transform can be applied directly to each mode.
+Thus, the analytic signal of the \ac{POD} mode $\psi_k(\bs{x})$ is defined as

 Substituting the analytic signal of the modes for the \ac{POD} modes in equation (\ref{eq:fxt}) yields

 which can be expanded to